 The Federal Direct Unsubsidized Loan is available for law students who are matriculated in a degree-granting program and enrolled at least half time (6 credits) each semester.
-The borrower is responsible for all interest that accrues and can choose to either pay the interest while in school or add any deferred interest to the principal balance of the loan ("capitalization").
-When interest is capitalized, the principal balance is increased by the amount of unpaid interest.
+The borrower is responsible for all interest that accrues.
 The interest rate on the Federal Direct Unsubsidized Loan is fixed and is determined annually.
-Federal Direct Loans are subject to fees, which are deducted from loan proceeds prior to the disbursement of funds.
+Federal Direct Loans are subject to origination fees, which are deducted from loan proceeds prior to the disbursement of funds.
 Borrowers are responsible for repayment of all such fees.
-The minimum monthly repayment amount is \$50 but is based on the cumulative amount borrowed under the Federal Direct Loan program.
 Students receive a one-time, six-month grace period, which starts after they graduate, drop below half-time status, or withdraw.